A lot of content on the web includes images. However, not many website owners optimize their images for speed or better search rankings.

-Even though WordPress comes with the option to add alt text and image title, often beginners do not understand the difference and how to use them.
+Even though WordPress comes with the option to add alt text and an image title, often beginners do not understand the difference and how to use them.

-What is Alt Text and Image Title
+What is the Alt Text and Image Title?

 How to Add Alt Text to an Image in WordPress